amiralles/backticks-jump/README.md

 { "keys": ["ctrl+,"], "command": "backticks_jump"}
 ```

----

-If you are using the `Vintage` package you can get the exact same shortcut you use in vim by adding these lines to you key bindings config.
+If you are using the `Vintage` package you can get the exact same shortcut you use in `vim` by adding these lines to you key-bindings config file.

 ```
   // jumps back/forth between the previous and next cursor positions.